Gr0minet/seccomp_tuto/tp.md

 ---

-Now we will a small exercice.
+Now we will do a small exercice.
 Here is a snippet of code:

 ```C
 #include <stdio.h>